blei920/DepEd/README.md

 ## 👨‍💻 Built With

-- React / HTML / CSS
+- HTML / CSS / JS
-- Flask / Python
-- Bootstrap / Tailwind (optional)
-- JSON / REST API (for data handling)

 ---